JoseLeMalin/blues-stack/README.md

   > **Note:** The npm script will complete while Docker sets up the container in the background.
 Ensure that Docker has finished and your container is running before proceeding.

 - Initial setup:
+- Retarded script remix init doesn't work ==>  create a .env file that copies the .env.example

   ```sh
   npm run setup
   ```

 - Run the first build:
+- Update package.json at root  with "type": "module" => Switch from module.exports to export default
   ```sh
   npm run build
   ```